motdotla/dotenv/README.md

 That's it!
 On deploy, your `.env.vault` file will be decrypted and its secrets injected as environment variables – just in time.

-ℹ️ **A note from Mot**: Until recently, we did not have an opinion on how and where to store your secrets in production.
+*ℹ️ A note from [Mot](https://github.com/motdotla): Until recently, we did not have an opinion on how and where to store your secrets in production.
 We now strongly recommend generating a `.env.vault` file.
 It's the best way to prevent your secrets from being scattered across multiple servers and cloud providers – protecting you from breaches like the [CircleCI breach](https://techcrunch.com/2023/01/05/circleci-breach/).
 Also it unlocks interoperability WITHOUT native third-party integrations.
 Third-party integrations are [increasingly risky](https://coderpad.io/blog/development/heroku-github-breach/) to our industry.
-They may be the 'du jour' of today, but we imagine a better future.
+They may be the 'du jour' of today, but we imagine a better future.*

 <a href="https://github.com/dotenv-org/dotenv-vault#dotenv-vault-">Learn more at dotenv-vault: Deploying</a>